xander-doom/haml-hero/README.md

 ### Built-in Autocorrections

-In addition to haml-lint's auto-corrections, HAML Hero applies several automatic corrections that haml-lint cannot handle:
+In addition to haml-lint's auto-corrections, HAML Hero applies several automatic corrections that haml-lint doesn't handle:

 - **TrailingWhitespace**: Removes trailing spaces and tabs from all lines
 - **FinalNewline**: Ensures files end with exactly one newline (or no newline if configured as `present: false` in `.haml-lint.yml`)